 Note regarding Introductory and Tier II courses: Generally speaking, majors set aside for introductory courses and general education Tier II courses is discouraged because introductory and general education courses should be available for all students across all majors.
 If majors set aside is used for such a course, a reason must be provided and ICC strongly recommends a maximum of 50%.
 Although majors set aside can be used with Tier I Junior Composition and Tier II courses, these courses typically have requisites that serve to control enrollment for majors and non-majors.
 If majors set aside is used, a major/minor/certificate code must be identified.

 Overlap, Complement, Collaboration: The development of a new course may require a consultation with another department/school for potential overlap/duplication, complement, or collaboration with respect to the content of the course.
 The department proposing the new course must make a good-faith effort to get a consultation.
 Enter all departments to be consulted in the “Relation” section in OCEAN.
 A follow-up by e-mail is required if no response is received after about 1 week.
 This follow-up, and the response from each department, must be documented in the discussion section.
 If no response has been received after 2 weeks, this non-response must be noted in the discussion section.
 The follow-up e-mail must mention this 2-week deadline.

+When documenting consultation replies, the position of the person providing the reply must be indicated.
+In most cases this should of a department chair, school director, or department/school curriculum chair.
+In some cases a response may come from a representative of the college dean.

 General Education